isuru89/oasis/docs/specs/milestones.md

 # Milestones

-* All milestones are pre-defined before gameplay.
+* All milestones are pre-defined before the gameplay start.
 * Can be defined only by Admin.
-* Milestones never ends.
+* A milestone never ends.
 They are played by players forever.
     * Milestone should be defined in a way which can play forever.
+* Milestone can be partitioned to reward differently, and they are called 'Levels'.
-* At least two levels must be there for a milestone.
+* Milestone must have at least two levels.
 * A milestone can have only **finite** number of levels.
 * When a player has reached maximum level of a milestone, Oasis considers that player has completed the milestone.
+  * Depending on the rule parameters (See [flags](#flags)), player will continuously reward in last level or Oasis will stop processing milestone for that particular user.
 * ~~Milestone aggregating values must be monotonically increasing.~~
     * ~~Penalty values (negative values) will be accumulated separately along with positive values.~~
 * Once a player achieved/surpassed a level, it cannot be undone.
+(See [flags](#flags))
+  * Milestone can be defined in a way not to accept penalty points, so levels cannot be undone.
   * Due to the penalty values, it might go below the current level.
 But, it does not affect to the player's achieved level.